Miguelo0098/dont-know-dev/src/content/blog/how-to-build-blog-with-astro.md

 ## What is Astro?

 "The web framework for content-driven websites".
 That is how the Astro website describes it.
-You can create anything, like a landing page or client-side web applications.
+You can create anything, like a landing page or complex web applications.
 It reduces JavaScript overhead and complexity compared to other frameworks because it renders as much as possible on the server.

 An amazing thing I discovered about Astro is that you can still use any UI framework you like, such as React, Svelte, or Vue (you can even mix them!).
 It helps a lot when migrating from other frameworks, making Astro appealing to curious devs who want to try it out.